Hot Topics Home and Family K-12 After School Enrichment Guide

 Many of these financial doom warning signs can be used to avoid a negative future if you start your children early on a routine of completing jobs around the house and rewarding them with an allowance.
 By starting around the age of 5, kids can learn work ethics, responsibility, accountability and how to manage money wisely.
 Using an educational tool like BusyKid will help parents assign tasks, motivate kids and reward kids when tasks are successfully completed.
 BusyKid uses the same technology (smartphone, tablet, or laptop) kids spend hours upon now, so it’s not a stretch for them.

-So, as we roll into 2023, make teaching your kids about money a New Year’s resolution that can easily be kept and will pay you back in the future.
+So, as we roll into the new year, make teaching your kids about money a resolution that can easily be kept and will pay you back in the future.
 No matter how you decide to do it your children will benefit.
 Just remember that education, communication, and hard work must be part of your plan.
 Otherwise, we’ll end up with a generation that thinks 401K’s is the newest flatbed Ford.
 By the way, it’s not.

 Gregg is a father of six, grandfather of two, the co-founder & CEO of BusyKid, and a certified financial planner and consultant who also became a leading advocate for sound parenting, child accountability and financial literacy.
 Gregg is considered a pillar of his Arizona community and has twice been named Chairman of “Smart Money Week” for the state of Arizona and was the 2014 National Financial Educators Council’s Financial Education Instructor of the Year.